claudiubelu/kubernetes/test/images/agnhost/README.md

 ## Image

-The image can be found at `gcr.io/kubernetes-e2e-test-images/agnhost:2.7` for both Linux and Windows containers (based on `mcr.microsoft.com/windows/servercore:ltsc2019`).
+The image can be found at `gcr.io/kubernetes-e2e-test-images/agnhost:2.7` for both Linux and Windows containers (based on `mcr.microsoft.com/windows/servercore:ltsc2019` and `mcr.microsoft.com/windows/servercore:1903`).